p-DG cyclotomic nilHecke algebras: Introduction

-Sections \ref{sec-cyclic-mod} and \ref{sec-2-tensor} constitute the technical heart of the current work.
-In Section \ref{sec-cyclic-mod}, we recall the cellular structure of cyclotomic nilHecke algebras due to Hu-Mathas \cite{HuMathas}.
+Sections \ref{sec-cyclic-mod} and \ref{sec-2-tensor} constitute the technical heart of the current work\footnote{Before reading these two Sections, a diagrammatically oriented reader who is familiar with Webster's work \cite{Webcombined} may wish to proceed directly to Sections \ref{sec-Web} and \ref{sec-main-thm} after going through Sections \ref{sec-double}--\ref{sec-nilHecke}.
+This order gives the reader an alternative motivation for considering certain cyclically generated ($p$-DG) nilHecke modules in Sections \ref{sec-cyclic-mod} and \ref{sec-2-tensor}.}.
+In Section \ref{sec-cyclic-mod}, we recall the cellular structure on cyclotomic nilHecke algebras due to Hu-Mathas \cite{HuMathas}.
 We utilize the cellular structure on $\nh_n^l$ to exhibit a natural collection of cyclic right $p$-DG modules over $\nh_n^l$.
 A special collection of cyclic modules $p$-DG modules $e_\lambda G(\lambda)$ over $\nh_n^l$ are introduced, where $\lambda$'s are parameterized by certain partitions of $l$ into zeros and ones.
 The construction mimics those $G(\lambda)$'s appearing in Hu-Mathas \cite{HuMathas}, but is further truncated by an idempotent $e_\lambda\in \nh_n^l$.
 We then show explicitly that the generating functors $\mc{E}$ and $\mc{F}$ for the category $\mc{U}$ acting on $\oplus_{n=0}^l(\nh_n^l,\dif)\dmod$ preserve the additive subcategory generated by these special modules $e_\lambda G(\lambda)$.
 This establishes the necessary conditions for the entire setup to fit into the framework of Section \ref{sec-double}.
 The ($p$-DG) \emph{two-tensor quiver Schur algebra $S_n(r,s)$ } is defined as (Definition \ref{def-two-tensor-algebra})